Located at 20 Old Brompton Road – Just Steps from tube iconSouth Kensington Tube. Easy Access, Always.

 The Science Behind Gum Disease Progression

-In the early stage — gingivitis — the inflammation is confined to the soft gum tissue and is generally reversible.
-If not addressed, it may progress to periodontitis, where the gum tissue begins to pull away from the teeth, forming pockets.
-Bacteria colonise these pockets, and the infection can gradually destroy the periodontal ligament and alveolar bone.
+If gingivitis is not addressed, it may progress to periodontitis.
+In this stage, the gum tissue begins to pull away from the teeth, forming small pockets between the gum and the tooth surface.
+Bacteria colonise these pockets, and the infection can gradually destroy the periodontal ligament and alveolar bone that hold the teeth in place.
+This process is often painless in its earlier stages, which is why many people remain unaware of the condition until significant damage has occurred.

 Periodontitis is one of the leading causes of tooth loss in adults.
+Early detection through regular dental assessments is an important factor in managing the condition effectively.

 Daily Dental Hygiene: Building an Effective Routine